-On display in CHQ Dublin from the 17th to 26th September 2021 inclusive.
+On display in CHQ Dublin for Winter Pride Dublin, December 2021

 As the impact of the Covid-19 pandemic eases, many people are turning their attention to commemorating those who have died.
 The names of loved ones are remembered on the news and in the media.
 There have also been moves to create memorials and even calls for a day of remembrance.

 But when the HIV/AIDS pandemic took hold in the 1980s, stigma and secrecy surrounded the virus.
 Families and friends had to find a quieter way to mourn and remember their loved ones.
 In Ireland – and many other countries – quilting was the answer.

 In the late 1980s, Joe Carthy was in his 20s.
 The gay man from Dublin’s North Inner City enjoyed dressing up and wore a sparkling diamante stud in his ear.
 He was great with kids and regularly babysat for one of his closest friends: Mary Shannon.

 After testing positive for HIV, he quickly left for England.
 But, when he fell really ill, he returned home to Dublin.
 After two years of living with the virus, he informed his parents.
 And just three months later, in January 1990, he died of an AIDS-related illness at the age of just 29.